Audio transcript

 [upbeat music playing]

-JOANNE KING: My name is Joanne King, and I am the dance performance officer at The Arts Unit for the NSW Department of Education.
+JOANNE KING: My name is Joanne King, and I am the dance performance officer at the Arts Unit for the NSW Department of Education.
 This episode's hosts, Milla and Eloise, spoke with the NSW Public Schools Primary Dance Ensemble tutor, Pete Evans.
 Pete is in high demand as a teacher and choreographer across Australia due to his unique athletic style of dance.

 Pete has worked extensively with world-renowned company Opera Australia, performing as a seasonal dancer and actor.
 Pete's commitment to being a dependable and well-rounded performer has helped him cultivate a career spanning many facets of the dance industry.
 He prides himself on the opportunities he has earned, as well as the creatives he has worked with.